 Whether you are a little homesick or need immunizations for your research trip to Senegal, the Total Health Center is the place to start.
 Conveniently located right in the middle of campus, adjoining the campus center, the health center is your one-stop shop for all things healthy.

-With a campus in the scenic Green Mountains, just 10 miles from the vibrant town of Brattleboro, Vermont, Marlboro College offers both community and the space to think.
-The college works to foster a sense of connection between the campus and the wider community, from doing service projects in the area to sponsoring local events.
+Marlboro’s campus is so picturesque and inviting it is easy to call home.
+But the college works to foster a sense of connection between the campus and the wider community, from doing service projects in the area to sponsoring local events.
 As an intellectual center and professional development resource, Marlboro plays an essential role in the economic and cultural life of the southern Vermont region.
 We encourage you to explore these pages and come visit soon.

 The Farm Committee started in 2002 as a group of students interested in growing organic vegetables.
 Now it is an established committee with an annual budget from Town Meeting, which regularly provides fresh produce for community dinners and other events.

 Other groups are more informal, but just as persistent, such as the fencing club, which brings in a local, skilled swashbuckler to teach them how to thrust, paree, and blaspheme like a Medieval knight-errant.
 There have been groups that gather to play on the climbing wall together, knit together, play board games together, do contact improv together, play jazz together, meditate together, and ferment things together.

 Marlboro College and the Marlboro College Graduate and Professional Studies programs are accredited by the New England Commission of Higher Education (NECHE).

 Go to your profile page to get personalised recommendations!